Big Brother (Australian TV series) season 7: The Works

 "The Works" was a scheduled Big Brother special focusing on behind the scenes footage that was planned to air on Day 46 (6 June 2007).
 The show would have been recorded on the same day at Network Ten's Pyrmont studios.
 The show was later cancelled for unapparent reasons.

 Live Eviction 6 / Intruders Incoming

 The 6th Live Eviction show was a 90-minute eviction and intruder special that aired on Day 50 (10 June 2007).
 It featured a double eviction and introduced the two new intruders, Michelle and Zach.
 Michelle entered and met the remaining housemates.
 Zach remained in the Rewards Room, awaiting entry during UpLate later that evening.
 Hosted by Gretel Killeen and Mike Goldman.

 Kyle in the House

 "Kyle in the House" was a special version of the daily show that aired for 60 minutes before Live Eviction 11 on Day 85 (15 July 2007).
 It featured a recap on Kyle Sandilands' entry to the house and during the show Big Brother set Sandilands a special task to "challenge the housemates".

-Live Eviction 11

-The 11th Live Eviction show aired immediately after the special daily show on Day 85 (15 July 2007).
-The remaining housemates were forced to vote out one of the nominated housemates, and Daniela was evicted with a total of 12 points, meaning that every housemate except herself had given her two points.
-Hosted by Gretel Killeen.